 Tropes describing characters from the Penumbra's stories.
-Do be careful, as some major spoilers from season one may be exposed.
+Do be careful, as all spoilers from seasons 1 and 2 are unmarked.

 The titular detective of the Penumbra's space noir series.
 Extremely unhappy and determined to make Hyperion City a better place.
 Somehow.